This is our weekly 'Parent Stay and Play' Forest School programme.

-A two hour educational adventure in the woods!
-We will follow the forest school ethos so the children will guide the session and decide what it is they would like to do in the session.
+A time for parents and their toddlers to have a play adventure in the woods!
+We will follow the forest school ethos so the children will guide the session and decide what it is they would like to do in the session, with play being at the centre of everything we do!
+Our sessions welcome you to play with your little ones, join in with the activities and connect with nature.
+This is a stay and play group for you to experinence with your child.

-The children will have the opportunity to learn how to light a fire, play in hammocks, play in a mud kitchen, learn some knots and have a go at putting up a rope swing or high and low rope, make some natural crafts, sing and play games in the woods!
-We will also cook a selection of camp fire snacks over the term and finish off with a warm hot chocolate.
+The children will have the opportunity to learn how to light a fire, play in hammocks, play in a mud kitchen, make natural crafts, sing, read stories and play games in the woods!
+We will also cook a selection of camp fire snacks.

-We pride ourselves in offering your children an education which incorporates the great outdoors.
-Whist we also offer parents a space to talk and seek support from each other and from the leaders.
-The forest School staff are there to chat and give any support and advice for new parents of under 5s, we will also regularly share ideas with you to support you in taking your children outdoors and embracing nature as part of their nurturing and childhoods.
+Our sessions also offer parents a space to chat to eachother and make new friends.
+The forest School staff are also on hand to support and offer advice for parents of under 5s in how to incorporate the natural woorld in your little ones childhood.
+We will also regularly share ideas with you to support you in taking your children outdoors and embracing nature.

 We have always said this group is just as much for the parents as it is the children!
-We understand now, even more than ever new parents need support, our weekly group not only offers children a space to be free, wild and connected to nature, but also parents a space for mindfulness, time to talk to each other outdoors in nature, and also a team of staff who have backgrounds in Education, mental health, SEND and Forest School.
+We understand now, even more than ever new parents need support, our weekly group not only offers children a space to be free, wild and connected to nature, but also provides the parents with a space to be mindfull, time to talk to other parents and uninterupted time to play with your little ones.

 If you would like a space in one of our Twiglet groups please just send us an email with your childs age, the day you would prefer and a contact email address.